 If you enjoy your coffee with sugar . . .
 Choose a natural or artificial sugar substitute rather than regular sugar.
 Most are calorie free except for agave nectar, which should be limited to 1 tablespoon maximum daily (since it’s 1.5 times sweeter than sugar, you’ll need a lot less than that in your coffee!).

 - Monk fruit natural no-calorie sweetener (Monk Fruit in the Raw, Nectresse)

 If you prefer decaf . . .
 One to 2 cups of decaffeinated coffee or decaffeinated, no-sugar-added flavored coffee can be enjoyed on all Phases of the South Beach Diet.
-And because there’s only a little caffeine in them, you don’t have to limit yourself.
 The same guidelines for milk, creamers, and sugar substitutes described above apply for decaffeinated coffee as well.